 destroyed but so would the entire city of Jerusalem.
 There were two reasons for this judgment.

-awaited them.
-This was the message of John the Baptist: "The axe is already laid at the root of
+them.
+This was the message of John the Baptist: "The axe is already laid at the root of the trees;

-the trees; therefore every tree that does not bear good fruit is cut down and thrown into the
+therefore, every tree that does not bear good fruit is cut down and thrown into the fire" (Matthew

-fire" (Matthew 3:10).
-Second, their religious system of sacrifices and Levitical priests called
+3:10).
+Second, their religious system of sacrifices and Levitical priests called Judaism was about

-Judaism was about to become obsolete.
-But whatever is becoming obsolete and growing old is
+to become obsolete.
+But whatever is becoming obsolete and growing old is ready to disappear

-ready to disappear (Hebrews 8:13).
-The entire book of Hebrews is devoted to this subject.
+(Hebrews 8:13).
+The entire book of Hebrews is devoted to this subject, which was written well

 However, God knew it was no easy task to rid His people of Judaism, and He had to ensure that